 - Urinary symptoms worsen

-- Cramping, tingling, or other nerve symptoms last longer than expected or interfere with normal activity
+- Cramping, tingling, or other symptoms that last longer than you expect

-- Fall or injury related to nerve problems
+- Fall or injury due to nerve problems

-- Signs of infection at the needle insertion site, including bleeding, warmth, redness, or unusual discharge
+- Signs of infection at the needle site, such as bleeding, warmth, redness, or leaking fluid

 - General signs of infection, including fever and chills